enjalot/latent-scope-observable-examples/docs/install-and-config.md

 It's recommended to create a folder where the library can store it's data.
 This is also a convenient place to make a virtual environment.

+Latent Scope works on Mac, Linux and Windows.
+Python 3.12 is the recommended python version.

 ```bash
 # make a directory for your data to live
 mkdir ~/latent-scope-data